jernejc/monaco-automerge/README.md

 - Cursor and selection sharing between users.
 - Peer-to-peer and WebSocket-based synchronization.
 - Offline support with local changes synchronization once the connection is restored.
-- In-depth insights and analytics.
-- Undo/Redo functionality.
+- Revert to snapshot hash functionality.
-- Scalable architecture.

 ## Getting Started